xenjee/Flame_Python_Hooks_old/README.md

 ————————————————————————————————————————————————

-If you got this as a completely package:
+If you got this as a complete package:

 The ‘flame’ folder contains all scripts in subfolders.
 Copy this folder in /var/tmp/